dhermes/condition-number-bezier-curve-intersection/README.md

 ## Abstract

-We present a short note describing a condition number of the intersection of two B&#xe9;zier curves.
+We present a condition number
+of the intersection of two B&#xe9;zier curves.
 Since tangent intersections are to transversal intersections as multiple roots are to simple roots of a function, this condition number is infinite